 10. Methamphetamine The accuracy of the methamphetamine test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 1000 ng/ml of (+) methamphetamine.
-Three hundred and forty four (344) urine specimens which composed of one hundred and the dot of The results are summarised as below:
+Three hundred and forty four (344) urine specimens which composed of one hundred and twenty eight (128) methamphetamine positive samples and two hundred and sixteen (216) negative samples were evaluated in this study.
+The results are summarised as below: Positive % agreement: 98, Negative % agreement: 100

 11. Opiate The accuracy of the opiate test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 300 ng/ml of morphine.
 Three hundred and forty four (344) urine specimens which composed of one hundred and fifty nine (159) opiate positive samples and one hundred and eighty five (185) negative samples were evaluated in this study.
-The results are summarised as below: Positive % agreement: 99, Negative % agreement: 99
+The results are summarised as below Positive % agreement: 99, Negative % agreement: 99

-12 Onjate II The accuracy of the onjate II test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 2000. ng/ml of morphine.
+12. Opiate II The accuracy of the opiate II test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 2000 ng/ml of morphine.
 One hundred and eight (108) urine specimens which composed of fifty three (53) opiate positive samples and fifty five (55) negative samples were evaluated in this study.
-The results are summarised as below.
-Positive % agreement: 94.
+The results are summarised as below: Positive % agreement: 94.
 Negative % agreement: 100.0.

 13. Oxycodone The accuracy of the oxycodone test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 100 ng/ml of oxycodone.
 One hundred and forty four (140) urine specimens which composed of fifty eight (58) opiate positive samples and eighty two (82) negative samples were evaluated in this study.
-The results are summarised as below: Positive % agreement: 100, Negative % agreement: 95
+The results are summarised as below:

-14. Phencyclidine The accuracy of the PCP test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 25 ng/ml of phencyclidine.
+Positive % agreement: 100, Negative % agreement: 95 14 Phencycliding The accuracy of the PCP test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 25 ng/ml of phencyclidine.
 Eighty (80) urine specimens which composed of thirty five (35) phencycludine positive samples and forty five (45) negative samples were evaluated in this study.
-The results are summarised as below: Positive % agreement: 98, Negative % agreement: 95
+The results are summarised as below:

-15. Propoxyphene The accuracy of the propoxyphene test was evaluated in comparison to GC/MS method at a cut-off of 300 ng/ml of nor-propoxyphene.
+Positive % agreement: 98.
+Negative % agreement: 95 15.
+Propoxyphene The accuracy of the propoxyphene test was evaluated in comparison to GC/MS method at a cut-off of 300 ng/ml of nor-propoxyphene.
 Ninety one (91) propoxyphene positive specimens with GC/MS confirmed nor-Propoxyphene concentration and forty (40) were evaluated in this study.
-The results are summarised as below: Positive % agreement: 100, Negative % agreement: 100
+The results are summarised as below:

-16. THC The accuracy of the THC test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 50 ng/ml of 11-nor-09-THC-9-COOH.
+Positive % agreement: 100, Negative % agreement: 100 16.
+THC The accuracy of the THC test was evaluated in comparison to GC/MS method and commercial kits at a cut-off of 50 ng/ml of 11-nor-Δ9-THC-9-COOH.
 Three hundred and forty four (344) urine specimens which composed of seventy eight (78) THC positive samples and two hundred sixty six (266) negative samples were evaluated in this study.
-The results are summarised as below Positive % agreement: 100, Negative % agreement: 99
+The results are summarised as below

 17. Tramadol The accuracy of the tramadol test was evaluated in comparison to GC/MS at a cut-off of 200 ng/ml of tramadol Eighty one (81) urine specimens with GC/MS confirmed tramadol concentration were evaluated in this study.
-The results are summarised and p
+The results are summarised and presented

 18. TCA The accuracy of the TCA test was evaluated in comparison to GC/MS at a cut-off of 1000 ng/ml of Nortriptyline.
 One hundred (100) urine specimens with GC/MS confirmed Nortriptyline concentration were evaluated in this study.
-The results are summarised and presented below
+The results are summarised and Positive % agreement: 98.
+Negative % agreement: 95